woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/upgrade.rst

         apt-get install geoserver-wps

-After Upgrade
+After upgrade
 -------------

 The upgrade is now complete.
-Please see the section on :ref:`intro.installation.ubuntu.misc`.
+Please see the section on :ref:`intro.installation.ubuntu.postinstall` to continue.